Panasonic FZ2500 vs Canon G7 X Mark II

 Review summary: Panasonic FZ2500 vs Canon G7 X Mark II

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ2500 and the Canon G7 X Mark II?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).